olewsaa/amateur-radio/OrangePi/README.md

 these.
 Common applications like flrig, fldigi, hamlib, ardopc etc build without issues (VARA poses a challenge in the pure 64bit environment).

+The file install-OrangePI4.txt provide a cut and paste installation script.
+It cannot be run as a script because it involved some manual steps.
+These steps could be automated, but it's a one-time step.

 ## VNC
 While ssh and X11 works excellent, VNC is often used and in many cases an excellent way of connecting.
 With Orange Pi some extra steps are needed.